-To begin our experiment, Jim sprayed his jeans, short-sleeve shirt, socks, and shoes with Duranon (a Permethrin product) 2 hours prior to our trip — as instructed on the label.
+To begin our experiment, Jim sprayed his jeans, short-sleeve shirt, socks, and shoes with Duranon (the Sawyer Permethrin spray) 2 hours prior to our trip — as instructed on the label.
 He made sure not to get any on his skin.

-So, after an hour-long romp in the woods, did we find any ticks on us???
+So, after a 1-hour long walk in the woods, did we find any ticks on us???

 We never found a single tick on Jim!
 Not one.